foin137/werwolfonline.eu/README.md

 Rename 'includes.example.php' to 'includes.php' and insert your id, passwort and host.

-If you want to use a different database name, you can change it in 'includes.php'
+If you want to use a different database name, you can change it in 'includes.php'.

 # Deutsche Anleitung
 Das ist Quellcode einer php Internetanwendung "werwolfonline", die ich vor ein paar Jahren geschrieben habe.
 Man findet eine spielbare Version auf www.werwolfonline.eu